 Thread veins, also known as spider veins (or telangiectasia to give them their medical name) are thin veins, close to the surface of the skin, which have become enlarged, and hence visible and unsightly.

 What causes them?

-Usually there is no one single cause, which perhaps explains why they are so common.
-They can develop more with increasing age, and can often be associated with hormonal changes (which is why women can be more prone to them than men).
-It is thought that there is a hereditary tendency towards thread veins, but other environmental factors such as exposure to sun, exposure to extreme wind or temperatures, and certain medications are all thought to contribute/aggravate the condition.
-They are also associated with skin conditions such as rosacea and acne.
+Thread veins tend to develop more with increasing age, and can often be associated with hormonal changes (which is why women can be more prone to them than men).
+It is thought that there is a hereditary tendency towards thread veins.
+Other environmental factors such as exposure to extreme wind or temperatures, and certain medications are all thought to contribute/aggravate the condition.
+They are also associated with rosacea.

 Are they dangerous?

 Thread veins are not dangerous but they can become more prominent and cause greater cosmetic concern over time.